ridha-415/filaops/FAQ.md

 ### I'm getting "Cannot connect to server" errors

-**Docker:**
-1. Check if containers are running: `docker-compose ps`
-2. Check logs: `docker-compose logs backend`
-3. Make sure Docker Desktop is running

-**Manual:**
-1. Check if backend is running (port 8000)
+1. Check if backend is running (port 8001)
 2. Check if frontend is running (port 5173)
-3. Verify database connection
+3. Verify PostgreSQL is running and accessible
+4. Check your `.env` file has correct database credentials
+5. Verify database exists: `psql -U postgres -c "SELECT 1 FROM pg_database WHERE datname='filaops';"`

 **See:** [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for detailed help.